mariomac/pipes/examples/tutorial/01-lowlevel-nodes/README.md

 Each node runs in its own goroutine, and sends/receives data to/from other nodes via Go channels.

-The graph of this tutorial example, will have the following graphs (see image below):
+The example graph of this tutorial will have the following nodes (see image below):

 ```mermaid
 graph TD